tywalch/electrodb/README.md

 > As of September 29th 2020 the `.page()` now returns the facets that make up the `ExclusiveStartKey` instead of the `ExclusiveStartKey` itself.
 To get back only the `ExclusiveStartKey`, add the flag `exclusiveStartKeyRaw` to your query options.
 If you treated this value opaquely no changes are needed, or if you used the `raw` flag.

 The `page` method _ends_ a query chain, and asynchronously queries DynamoDB with the `client` provided in the model.
-Unlike the `.go()`, the `.page()` method returns a tupple.
+Unlike the `.go()`, the `.page()` method returns a tuple.

-The first element for [Entity](#entity) page query is the "page": an object contains the facets that make up the `ExclusiveStartKey` that is returned by the DynamoDB client.
+The first element for [Entity](#entities) page query is the "page": an object contains the facets that make up the `ExclusiveStartKey` that is returned by the DynamoDB client.
 This is very useful in multi-tenant applications where only some facets are exposed to the client, or there is a need to prevent leaking keys between entities.
 If there is no `ExclusiveStartKey` this value will be null.
 On subsequent calls to `.page()`, pass the results returned from the previous call to `.page()` or construct the facets yourself.

 The first element for [Collection](#collections) page query is the `ExclusiveStartKey` as it was returned by the DynamoDB client.